This Quiche Florentine is an easy version of the traditional French dish—a custard of eggs, cream, cheese, and spinach baked in a pastry shell.

 👩🍳 Expert Tips for Quiche Florentine

 Best Way to Unmold Quiche: If your crust does not come on a sheet of parchment, you can line your pie or tart pan directly with the crust.
-That said, if you are using a traditional ceramic tart pan for your quiche, adding parchment underneath the crust will prevent the quiche from sticking to the bottom of the pan.
-When it's done, you can just lift it gently out of the pan before slicing.
+The butter in the crust will help it not stick to the bottom of the pan.
 Another option is to use a tart pan with a removable bottom.
 These pans let you pop out your tart beautifully to display on the table before slicing.

 Getting the Perfect Slice: Wait to slice the finished quiche for at least 10-20 minutes.
 This will allow the quiche to fully set, and you’ll get cleaner slices.